KohaILS/koha-manual-zh-cn/source/opacpreferences.rst

 Asks: Allows to define custom rules for hiding specific items at opac.

-    **Note**

-    See docs/opac/OpacHiddenItems.txt in your Koha install directory for more information

-    **Important**

-    Requires YAML syntax to work

 Description:

 -  In this field you can enter criteria for items you would like to hide